thunderbird89/esf/stories/story-adrenaline.md

 They assumed *wrong*.

-#### Logan Carter: The Opening Kill
+#### The Slaughter

 Staff Sergeant Logan Carter moved first.

 One moment, he was standing in place, hands raised in false surrender.
 The next, he exploded forward like a missile, his brutal speed defying the weight of his frame.
 The four-armed terrorist leader barely had time to react before Carter grabbed his rifle barrel, wrenched it aside, and drove a knee into the alien's gut with crushing force.
 A sickening crack filled the air—something inside snapped—but Carter didn't stop.

-He spun.

-A second terrorist, reaching for his weapon, was met with a full-force elbow strike to the temple.
-His exoskeletal plates cracked like brittle ceramic.
-Before the body hit the ground, Carter was already moving—he ripped the rifle from the leader's grip and, in a single motion, drove the stock straight through the terrorist's throat.

-Chitin and muscle gave way like wet paper.

-The leader collapsed, clutching at the gaping ruin where his airway had been.

-Logan Carter didn't even glance at the dying, wheezing pile of twitching limbs at his feet.

-Because the others were already in motion.

-#### Dr. Evelyn Park: A Surgeon's Precision

-Dr. Evelyn Park was not a fighter.

-But she was a trauma surgeon.

-Which meant she knew exactly where to cut.

-One of the terrorists lunged for her with a jagged plasma dagger.

-She didn't retreat.

-She sidestepped and let his own momentum carry him past her.

-Then, she slammed her palm into his elbow joint—the limb snapped backward with a sickening wet crunch.
-His shriek of pain barely left his mandibles before she grabbed a discarded surgical scalpel from the floor and plunged it into the gap between his neck plates.
+As Carter spun to deliver a full-force elbow strike to a second terrorist's temple, Dr. Evelyn Park was already in motion.
+She sidestepped a lunging attacker with the jagged plasma dagger, letting his momentum carry him past her, then slammed her palm into his elbow joint.
+The limb snapped backward with a wet crunch.
+His shriek barely left his mandibles before she grabbed a discarded surgical scalpel and plunged it into the gap between his neck plates, twisting until the blade severed his spinal column.

-She twisted.

-The blade severed everything that mattered.

-The terrorist spasmed violently as his spinal column was severed, and he collapsed in a heap.

-Evelyn yanked the scalpel free, flicked the alien blood off with practiced precision, and looked up for the next target.

-#### Dr. Marcus Patel: The Biologist Breaks Bone

-Dr. Marcus Patel had always been a gentle man.
-A scholar.
-A scientist.

-But biology had taught him one thing:

-Pressure points are universal.

-As a terrorist turned toward him, weapon raised, Patel drove his fist into the alien's throat—not a punch, but a surgical strike, fingers extended.
+Dr. Marcus Patel, the gentle biologist, drove his fist into another terrorist's throat—not a punch, but a surgical strike.
 The windpipe crushed instantly.

-The terrorist staggered, choking.
-Patel grabbed a metal chair, swung it in a wide arc, and brought it down onto the alien's skull with a force that shattered bone.
+As the alien staggered and choked, Patel grabbed a metal chair and brought it down onto the creature's skull with bone-shattering force.
 The chair dented inward from the impact.

-The terrorist collapsed, limbs twitching in post-mortem spasms.

-Patel let out a breath.

-His knuckles were bleeding.

-He ignored it.

-#### Dr. Alan Greaves: The Geneticist's Fury

-Dr. Alan Greaves didn't think.
-He just moved.

-A terrorist swung at him with razor-sharp claws.

-Greaves caught the arm, twisted at the wrist, and snapped it at the elbow with a sharp, brutal jerk.

-The alien howled in agony.

-Greaves didn't let go.
+Meanwhile, Carter had ripped the rifle from the leader's grip and driven the stock straight through the alien's throat.
+Chitin and muscle gave way like wet paper as the leader collapsed, clutching at the gaping ruin where his airway had been.

-He yanked the terrorist forward and smashed his forehead into the alien's face—once, twice, three times—until his own face was splattered with alien ichor.

-The terrorist's skull caved in.
+Dr. Alan Greaves caught a terrorist's razor-clawed swing, twisted at the wrist, and snapped the arm at the elbow with a brutal jerk.
+The alien howled, but Greaves yanked him forward and smashed his forehead into the creature's face—once, twice, three times—until his own face was splattered with alien ichor and the terrorist's skull caved in.

-Greaves let him drop like garbage.

-His vision swam with adrenaline, but he felt no pain.

-He looked for his next kill.

-#### Dr. Rebecca Henshaw: The Epidemiologist's Execution

-Dr. Rebecca Henshaw was calm.

-Too calm.

-The last remaining terrorist charged at her, combat knife raised—

-She sidestepped with clinical precision and grabbed his wrist.

-She pressed her thumb into the soft tissue between his carpal plates—the pressure point ignited his nerves.
+The last remaining terrorist charged Dr. Rebecca Henshaw with a combat knife raised.
+She sidestepped with clinical precision, grabbed his wrist, and pressed her thumb into the soft tissue between his carpal plates.
+He screamed as the pressure point ignited his nerves.
+Then she twisted his arm backward, forcing the knife toward his own gut.

-He screamed.

-Then she twisted his arm backward—not breaking it, but forcing the knife toward his own gut.

 He struggled.
 She held firm.

-The blade sank into his own abdomen.

-Then, with a single, smooth motion, she ripped the knife upward, gutting him from stomach to sternum.
+The blade sank into his abdomen, and with a single, smooth motion, she ripped it upward, gutting him from stomach to sternum.

-He fell in two halves.
+The terrorist fell in two halves.

+Six aliens.
+Fifteen seconds.
+Done.

 ---